Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Potential function with bulk

 by

+for $b \in H^1(L(u);\Lambda_+)$.
 We remark that the summation on right hand side includes the term where $\ell =0$.
 The term corresponding thereto is

-which is nothing but the potential function in the sense of section 4 \cite{fooo08}.
-Namely we have the identity This function (\ref{PObuldef}) is also a special case of the potential function we discussed in section \ref{sec:bulk}.
+which is nothing but the potential function in the sense of Section 4 \cite{fooo08}.
+Namely we have the identity This function (\ref{PObuldef}) is also a special case of the potential function we discussed in Section \ref{sec:bulk}.
 (We will not use the variable $e$ in this section.)
+We next discuss a generalization of Theorem 4.6 \cite{fooo08}.